Protist shell: Diatoms

 Diatoms form a (disputed) phylum containing about 100,000 recognised species of mainly unicellular algae.
 Diatoms generate about 20 per cent of the oxygen produced on the planet each year, take in over 6.7 billion metric tons of silicon each year from the waters in which they live, and contribute nearly half of the organic material found in the oceans.

 Diatoms are enclosed in protective silica (glass) shells called frustules.
-The beautifully engineered and intricate structure of many of these frustules is such that they are often referred to as "jewels of the sea".
+The intricate structure of many of these frustules is such that they are often referred to as "jewels of the sea".
 Each frustule is made from two interlocking parts covered with tiny holes through which the diatom exchanges nutrients and wastes.
 The frustules of dead diatoms drift to the ocean floor where, over millions of years, they can build up as much as half a mile deep.

 Diatoms uses silicon in the biogenic silica (BSiO_{2}) form, which is taken up by the silicon transport protein to be predominantly used in constructing these protective cell wall structures.
 Silicon enters the ocean in a dissolved form such as silicic acid or silicate.
 Since diatoms are one of the main users of these forms of silicon, they contribute greatly to the concentration of silicon throughout the ocean.
 Silicon forms a nutrient-like profile in the ocean due to the diatom productivity in shallow depths, which means there is less concentration of silicon in the upper ocean and more concentration of silicon in the deep ocean.

 Diatom productivity in the upper ocean contribute to the amount of silicon exported to the lower ocean.
 When diatom cells are lysed in the upper ocean, their nutrients like, iron, zinc, and silicon, are brought to the lower ocean through a process called marine snow.
 Marine snow involves the downward transfer of particulate organic matter by vertical mixing of dissolved organic matter.
 Availability of silicon appears crucial for diatom productivity, and as long as silicic acid is available for diatoms to utilize, the diatoms contribute other important nutrient concentrations in the deep ocean.

 In coastal zones, diatoms serve as the major phytoplanktonic organisms and greatly contribute to biogenic silica production.
 In the open ocean, however, diatoms have a reduced role in global annual silica production.
 Diatoms in North Atlantic and North Pacific subtropical gyres contribute only about 6% of global annual marine silica production, while the Southern Ocean produces about one-third of the global marine biogenic silica.
 The Southern Ocean is referred to as having a "biogeochemical divide", since only minuscule amounts of silicon is transported out of this region.